slademi2/livesport-wdio/README.md

 ### Run the android emulator

-To run the android emulator you can use Android Studios device manager or you can use appium-installer.
+To run the android emulator you can use Android Studios device manager, or you can use appium-installer.

 ```shell
 npx appium-installer